Oscar Micheaux

-Oscar Devereaux Micheaux (/mɪˈʃoʊ/; January 2, 1884 – March 25, 1951) was an author, film director and independent producer of more than 44 films.
+Oscar Devereaux Micheaux (/mɪˈʃoʊ/; January 2, 1884 – March 25, 1951) was an American author, film director and independent producer of more than 44 films.
 Although the short-lived Lincoln Motion Picture Company was the first movie company owned and controlled by black filmmakers, Micheaux is regarded as the first major African-American feature filmmaker, a prominent producer of race films, and has been described as "the most successful African-American filmmaker of the first half of the 20th century".
 He produced both silent films and sound films.

 Early life and education

 Micheaux was born on a farm in Metropolis, Illinois, on January 2, 1884.
 He was the fifth child born to Calvin S. and Belle Michaux, who had a total of 13 children.
 In his later years, Micheaux added an "e" to his last name.
-His father was born a slave in Kentucky.
+His father was born into slavery in Kentucky.
 Because of his surname, his father's family appears to have been enslaved by French-descended settlers.
 French Huguenot refugees had settled in Virginia in 1700; their descendants took slaves west when they migrated into Kentucky after the American Revolutionary War.

 In his later years, Micheaux wrote about the social oppression he experienced as a young boy.
 His parents moved to the city so that the children could receive a better education.
 Micheaux attended a well-established school for several years before the family eventually ran into money troubles and were forced to return to the farm.
 The discontented Micheaux became rebellious and his struggles caused problems within his family.
 His father was not happy with him and sent him away to do marketing in the city.
 Micheaux found pleasure in this job because he was able to speak to many new people and learned social skills that he would later reflect in his films.

 When Micheaux was 17 years old, he moved to Chicago to live with his older brother, then working as a waiter.
 Micheaux became dissatisfied with what he viewed as his brother's way of living "the good life".
 He rented his own place and found work in the stockyards, which he found difficult.
 He moved from the stockyards to the steel mills, holding down many different jobs.